Monday, October 14, 2024

 A Very First Time

 Happily, I was all by my lonesome when I entered this realm of the unknown and accomplished what I set out to do.
 Still, I must admit, the subway bathroom milieu didn’t disappoint.
 It reeked pretty badly and looked appropriately grungy—but it wasn’t completely hellish.
-And while the urinal flushed readily, it didn’t flush away any of the urine stench wafting in the rarefied air, which evidently was ingrained in the floor and wall tiles.
+And while the urinal readily flushed, it didn’t flush away any of the urine stench wafting in the rarefied air, which evidently was ingrained in the floor and wall tiles.
 But at least now I can say: Been there and done that…another New York experience for this New Yorker in the books.

 No comments: